Stability of overshoots of Markov additive processes: Introduction

 on $\{T_x < \infty\}$, where $T_x := \inf\{t \geq 0: \xi_t > x\}$, then plays the same role for the entrance law at $0$ of rssMps, as do overshoots of L\'evy processes for pssMps.

 The aim of this article is to explore in detail mixing and ergodicity of overshoots of MAPs.
 We study the convergence in total variation norm, including conditions for polynomial and exponential rates of convergence.
 Based on fluctuation theory of MAPs developed in \cite{dereich2017} we will use the Meyn and Tweedie approach to stability of continuous time Markov processes (see for instance \cite{MeynTweedie1993,MeynTweedie1993b,MeynTweedie1993c,Tweedie1994}) to demonstrate that overshoot convergence can be much more finely analyzed once we take the perspective on overshoots as a Markov process, where the subsequent spatial levels that are passed by the ordinator $\xi$ serve as time index for the overshoot process $(\cO,\cJ) = (\cO_t,\cJ_t)_{t \geq 0}$.
 This idea is inspired by the observation that for the overshoot process of a L\'evy subordinator $\sigma$, inverse local time at $0$ is given by $\sigma$ itself \cite{bertoin2000}.
 For this special case, this opens the door to powerful results of excursion theory for general Markov processes and allows, among others, to derive explicit formulas for the invariant measure and resolvent of the overshoot process of a L\'evy subordinator in terms of its triplet \cite{getoor1979,blumenthal1992}.
 We generalize these findings to the MAP situation and consequently make use of the analytical tractability of overshoots to analyze their ergodic behavior.
 For the particular case of L\'evy processes, the results can be interpreted as a natural continuous time generalization of results on ergodicity and exponential convergence of the residual time chain belonging to a renewal process, which can be found in the standard references on stability of discrete time Markov chains, Meyn and Tweedie \cite{MeynTweedie2009} and Nummelin \cite{nummelin1984}.
+Extensions of renewal theory for random walks to discrete time MAPs (often called \textit{Markov random walks}) were treated in \cite{cinlar1969, jacod71, kesten1974, lalley1984, alsmeyer1994} among others.